sola-st/CodeCureAgent/code_cure_agent/experimental_setups/dev_dataset/selected_instances/second_run_with_selected_rule_violations/stats_second_run.md

 3/5 (1 incorrect fix, 1 unfixed)

 Might fix:
-2/4
+2/4  (2 unfixed)

 FP:
-1/6 (Did not recognize as FPs.
+1/6 (3 incorrect fixes, 2 unfixed) (Did not recognize as FPs.
 Once the change it made was ok and something one can accept.
 In all other cases it was changing some semantics.)

 => It behaves especially bad for False Positives as it doesn't recognize them as such (as this is not part of the task)